N1teshift/yaga2025sculptures/README.md

 ## License

-This project is open source.
-See individual component licenses for details.
+This project is licensed under the MIT License.
+See [LICENSE](LICENSE) for details.

 ## Support